Adjoint representations of black box groups ${\rm PSL}_2(\mathbb{F}_q)$: The black box projective plane and projectivization of the Lie algebra

-A \emph{toric} or \emph{regular line} $\ll$ is a black box for a subgroup $\TT\rtimes\langle w\rangle$ where $\TT < \XX$ encrypts a torus $T$ in $G$ and $w\in \XX$ encrypts an involution that inverts every element in $T$.
-A toric line is incident to the following points: \bi \item If $|T|=q+1$ then $\ll$ is incident only to points represented by involutions in the coset $\TT w$; \item If $|T|=q-1$ then $\ll$ is incident to $q-1$ points represented by involutions in the coset $\TT w$ and, in addition, two parabolic points which will be constructed later but in abstract terms correspond to two maximal unipotent subgroups normalized by $\TT$. \ei
+A \emph{toric} or \emph{regular line} $\ll$ is a black box for a subgroup $\TT\rtimes\langle \bx{w}\rangle$ where $\TT < \XX$ is a torus and $\bx{w}\in \XX$ is an involution that inverts every element in $\TT$.
+A toric line is incident to the following points: \bi \item If $|\TT|=q+1$ then $\ll$ is incident only to points represented by involutions in the coset $\TT \bx{w}$; \item If $|\TT|=q-1$ then $\ll$ is incident to $q-1$ points represented by involutions in the coset $\TT \bx{w}$ and, in addition, two parabolic points which will be constructed later and correspond to two maximal unipotent subgroups normalized by $\TT$. \ei It is convenient to specify a toric line using its polar image, that is, the involution in the torus $\TT$.